syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Supported-input-views.md

 ## Auto complete

-To initialize the auto complete control and launch it in each platform, refer to the [getting started with auto complete](https://help.syncfusion.com/xamarin/sfautocomplete/getting-started) documentation.
+To initialize the Autocomplete control and launch it in each platform, refer to the [getting started with auto complete](https://help.syncfusion.com/xamarin/sfautocomplete/getting-started) documentation.

 {% tabs %}